 Sometimes we have to go with a different game plan.

-But the fact of the matter is, it all really comes down to representing our name on the front as best we can – and that never changes.
+Bottom line, it all really comes down to representing our name on the front of the uniform as best we can – and that never changes.
 That game plan’s always the same.